 ASPEC was a major contributor to this document.
 Richard Morgan was the chairman of the group and Grace Go was a young engineer representative.

-Grace Go is a Structural Engineer for Aspec Engineering with 5 years’ experience and has been with ASPEC since 2015.
+Grace Go is a Structural Engineer at Aspec Engineering with 5 years’ experience in technical engineering, civil design and risk-based assessments on port structures.
+She has been with ASPEC since 2015.
 She is a member of PIANC and was a key contributor to WG184.